software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

  ## Relations

 Entities can have relationships to other entities.
 These relationships correspond to so-called n:1 relationships.
 An example of a relationship would be the relationship between a project and its customer.
 This relationship assigns a customer to a project.
 Relationships are displayed in forms as combo boxes and in lists as [Hyperlinks](~/doc/scripting/customizing-lists.md).
 Just as one can access properties of an entity in TCQL, one can access relationships (e.g., ```Current.Customer``` outgoing from the project entity).

+> [!NOTE]
+Each relationship in the time cockpit data model corresponds to a foreign key relationship in the underlying database.